 What programs does LPP Nursery offer?

-How many months are you open every year?
+How many months is the nursery open per year?

-Who actually looks after my child in the nursery?
+Who looks after my child in the nursery?

 How do you communicate a child’s progress to parents?

 An exceptional interactive system is in place to enhance teacher/parent/management daily communication: daily child updates, news feeds, picture sharing, events, children attendance, and much more.
 The application can easily be downloaded on smart phones.

 Monthly Newsletters are e-mailed to parents and provide a detailed summary of activities, a guide for upcoming topics/events and articles of general news and interests.

 Parent-Teacher Conferences (PTCs) are held once per term and give parents the opportunity to meet teachers, discuss their child’s progress and be provided with the termly report.

 Parents are welcome to contact us at any time.
 We are open to suggestions and look forward to their keen participation in our activities.

 Do you cater for children with special needs?

 We are committed to offering an inclusive curriculum to ensure progress of all children.
 However, enrollment depends on whether we can accommodate the child and cater for his/her needs.
 We always aim to do what is in the child’s best interest.